 Pair on both devices (if the number is the same).

 OBEX push: Selen does not have an OBEX server unless you install an app that includes one.
 Xena also does not have an OBEX server installed.
 So this did not work in either direction.
-See also ES File Explorer, which has an OBEX client (sender).
+See also Astro File Manager.

 Think Outside keyboard: Works.
 The HID and